Mhm-Rs/daily-render-october-2023/README.md

 **Negative Points**
 - Bug with sometimes an uneffective loading
 - Could not implement the "data from a random city" feature in time ☹️

+## Day 3
+### Project done : Python Calculator
+Yet another tiny calculator, but made in python 😂
+Made with : _Python, Tkinter_

+**Positive Points**
+- Very easy to make and simple
+- Another approach for calculator, instead of writing the logic, all had been done with "eval"

+**Negative Points**
+- No unique traits
+- Overall pretty basic